 Earlier this year I shared QuoDeck an interactive learning content creator that promotes game-based learning.
 QuoDeck is a learning tool that lets teachers create and host content with a few simple steps.
 Users are able to create interactive learning content all in one place.
 This content creator includes gamified decks, quizzes, flashcards, assessments, learning games, and more.

 I’m always excited about tools that teachers can use to make the learning experience in their classroom engaging and meaningful.
 If you’re looking to make a case for game-based learning, here are 5 reasons to get started.
 Already using game-based learning or QuoDeck with you students?
 Make sure to leave a comment at the end of the article or tweet a link to the page with your reason for incorporating gaming into your instruction.

-1. Highly engaging – Quality game-based learning includes games that highly engage students.
-When your learners of any age are motivated to dedicate their time to moving through new levels or achieving their goals, they’ll interact with course content at the same time.
+- Highly engaging – Quality game-based learning includes games that highly engage students.
+Your learners of any age can dedicate their time to moving through new levels or achieving their goals, they’ll interact with course content at the same time.

 Interested in exploring game-based learning in your classroom?
 Visit QuoDeck’s website to learn more about this easy-to-use content creator tool!